 The Paris Agreement has set ambitious targets to limit global warming to well below 2 degrees, preferably to 1.5 degrees Celsius, compared to pre-industrial levels.
 To achieve this long-term temperature goal, stakeholders aim to reach a global peak of GHG emissions as soon as possible and transition towards achieving a climate neutral world by mid-century.

-The transport sector is a major contributor to global greenhouse gas (GHG) emissions (22% of global GHG emissions) and road transport has the majority of the overall transport sector emissions (70%1).
+In 2010, the transport sector wass a major contributor to global greenhouse gas (GHG) emissions (23% of global GHG emissions) and road transport had the majority of the overall transport sector emissions (72.06%1).

 In the event that a contracting party seeks to have comprehensive, comparable and consistent values for the carbon footprint over the whole life of new automotive products across the globe, from material extraction and processing, to manufacturing, use and dismantling / recycling at the end of life, it is desirable to define and develop an internationally unified guidelines for GHG Life Cycle Assessment (LCA).